Section 1 - The Church and Building Law

 As of 1 July 2021, all new Service Tenancy Agreements, and after 1 July 2024, all Service Tenancy Agreements must comply with the healthy homes standards:

-Heating All rental properties must have one or more fixed heaters, which can directly heat the main living room and meet a required heating capacity.
+All rental properties must have one or more fixed heaters, which can directly heat the main living room and meet the required heating capacity.
 Certain heating devices that are inefficient, unaffordable or unhealthy will not meet the requirements of this standard.
-A heating assessment tool is provided at tenancy.govt.nz/heating-tool, which provides a report that shows the minimum heating capacity required.
-It can be used to check if current heating is sufficient to meet the standard, or if it is necessary to install a new heater.
+A heating assessment tool is available at tenancy.govt.nz/heating-tool, which provides a report showing the minimum required heating capacity.
+It can be used to check whether the current heating is sufficient to meet the standard or whether a new heater is necessary.

-Insulation Ceiling and underfloor insulation has been compulsory in all rental homes since 1 July 2019, where it is reasonably practicable to install.
+Ceiling and underfloor insulation has been compulsory in all rental homes since 1 July 2019, where it is reasonably practicable to install.
 Underfloor insulation needs a minimum R-value* of 1.3.
-Existing ceiling insulation may need to be topped up or replaced if it is not in a reasonable condition, and in most situations, existing ceiling insulation needs to be at least 120mm thick.
-If ceiling insulation needs to be topped up, it needs to meet minimum R-values as set out in the 2008 Building Code. * ‘R’ stands for resistance – an R-value is a measure of how well insulation resists heat flow.
+Existing ceiling insulation may need to be topped up or replaced if it is not in reasonable condition, and in most situations, it needs to be at least 120mm thick.
+If ceiling insulation needs to be topped up, it must meet the minimum R-values set out in the 2008 Building Code. * ‘R’ stands for resistance – an R-value is a measure of how well insulation resists heat flow.

-Moisture ingress and Drainage Rental properties must have efficient drainage for the removal of storm water, surface water and ground and drainage: water, including an appropriate outfall.
-The drainage system must include gutters, downpipes and drains for the removal of water from the roof.
-If the rental property has an enclosed subfloor, a ground moisture barrier must be installed if it is reasonably practicable to do so.
+Rental properties must have efficient drainage for the removal of storm water, surface water and ground and drainage water, including an appropriate outfall.
+The drainage system must include gutters, downpipes, and drains to remove water from the roof.
+If the rental property has an enclosed subfloor, a ground moisture barrier must be installed where reasonably practicable.